Slovenia in the Eurovision Song Contest 2016: EMA 2016

-EMA 2016 was the 20th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2016.
-The 2016 edition of EMA was part of RTV Slovenija's new music festival Dnevi Slovenske Zabavne Glasbe (DSZG), which consisted of three evenings: pop-rock competition, popevka competition and EMA 2016.
-The project aimed to aid in the development of Slovenian music.
-The competition was broadcast on TV SLO1, Radio Val 202, Radio Koper, Radio Maribor and online via the broadcaster's RTV 4D platform.
+EMA 2016 was the 20th edition of the Slovenian national final format Evrovizijska Melodija (EMA), used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2016.
+The competition took place at the RTV Slovenija Studio 1 in Ljubljana, hosted by Klemen Slakonja and was broadcast on TV SLO 1, Radio Val 202, Radio Koper, Radio Maribor and online via the broadcaster's RTV 4D platform.
+An online backstage broadcast at RTV Slovenija's official website also occurred concurrently with the competition, which was hosted by Nejc Šmit.

 Format

 Ten songs competed in a televised show where the winner was selected over two rounds of voting.
 In the first round, a three-member expert jury selected two finalists out of the ten competing songs to proceed to a superfinal.
 Each member of the expert jury assigned a score of 1 (lowest score) to 5 (highest score) to each song with the top two being determined by the songs that receive the highest overall scores when the jury votes are combined.
 Ties were broken by giving priority to the song(s) that achieved a higher number of top scores (5), which would be followed by each juror indicating their preferred song should a tie still have persisted.
 In the superfinal, public televoting exclusively determined the winner.
 In case of technical problems with the televote, the jury would have voted to determine the winner in a similar process as in the first round of the competition.